Bullying and Suicide Prevention

 Headshot - Barbara Reeves

-For over 21 years, Ms. Reeves has held various positions at Habilitative Systems, Inc., (HSI) and has extensive experience working with the Juvenile Court System and Chicago Public School system within our catchment area.
+For over 21 years, Ms. Reeves has held various positions at Habilitative Systems, Inc., and has extensive experience working with the Juvenile Court System and Chicago Public School system within our catchment area.

 Her role in CCBSP, Ms. Reeves provides prevention education by way of workshops, to students, parents, and families which encompasses aspects of mental, emotional, and behavioral health focusing on bullying and suicide prevention.
 Ms. Reeves believes that simply having a professional that is compassionate, that listens and that understands can often make all the difference.